 Fernandez tells us that, “As you age, the skin produces fewer oils and becomes more chronically dehydrated so your SPF may need to deliver more lipids.
 Powder-based SPFs or those that absorb oil may accentuate skin’s fine lines and wrinkles and be too drying.
 SPFs that have nutrients and lipids work better as we age.”

-“Some SPFs have other active ingredients that help correct chronic issues and are like ‘medicine’ for the skin while also protecting.”
+The good news is that some sunscreens can specifically help address signs of aging.
+“Some SPFs have other active ingredients that help correct chronic issues and are like ‘medicine’ for the skin while also protecting,” notes Fernandez.

 She lays it out by saying that, “Toddlers need SPF, pure and simple.
-Teens and twenty-something skin will benefit from lighter oil-free formulas.
+Teens and twenty-something skin will benefit from lighter, oil-free formulas.
 Middle agers probably need something fast and easy (think a busy parent who has little time) so a tinted all-in-one works great.
 Mature skin will drink up nutrient-rich SPF and benefit from advanced technology.”

-Dr. Geddes-Bruce mentions that the kind of sunscreen you use should change based on your current needs and schedule.
+Dr. Geddes-Bruce mentions that the best sunscreen you use should change based on your current needs and schedule.
 “A busy postpartum mom might do best with a combination of a product that’s lightly tinted so she’s looking fresh and ready to go in one step.
 Someone dealing with winter flares of eczema may do better with one that is more moisturizing.
 Another person battling a pigment condition like melasma should be on a sunscreen that filters blue light, such as ones with iron oxide.”